1. The WTO sets the global rules of trade.

 2. The UK is already a WTO member but will need to extricate itself from the European Union (EU) ‘schedules’.

-The UK is a member of the WTO in its own right.
+The UK is a member of the WTO in its own right, having cofounded the General Agreement on Tariffs and Trade (GATT), the WTO’s predecessor, with other 22 countries in 1948.
 It does not have to reapply to join the WTO once it leaves the EU.

 3. The UK aims to ‘copy and paste’ its EU schedules into new UK schedules.